coatexblee/austincodeit.github.io/README.md

 # austincodeit.github.io
 Austin Code's Github Home Page

-Here you will find links to various department projects and learn a bit more about the department.
+In this website, you will learn about about Austin Code Department in Austin, Texas.
+This department is responsible for enforcing the city's property and various infrastructures' maintenance to ensure safety and livable place for the local civilans.